AlLisonyy/lab02/lab-02.md

-Box plot clearly shows the median value for each continent and each outlier, while the violin plot shows the density, indicating how many countries there are for each level of plastic waste per capital in each continent.
-For example, the violin plot allows us to see most countries in Africa has close to 0 plastic waste per capital.
+Box plot clearly shows the median value for each continent and each outlier, while the violin plot shows the density, indicating how many countries there are for each level of plastic waste per capita in each continent.
+For example, the violin plot allows us to see most countries in Africa has close to 0 plastic waste per capita.
 The median value and outlier are apparent in the box plot.

 ### Exercise 4.1